ecmwf/open-ecpds/README.md

 OpenECPDS requires Docker to be installed and fully functional, with the default Docker socket enabled (Settings -> Advanced -> "Allow the default Docker socket to be used").
 The build and run process has been tested on Linux and macOS (Intel/Apple Silicon) using Docker Desktop v4.34.2.
 It has also been reported to work on Windows with the WSL 2 backend and the host networking option enabled.

+The default setup needs a minimum of 3GB of available RAM.
+The disk space required depends on the size of the data you expect to handle, but at least 15GB is essential for the development and application containers.

 To download the latest distribution, run the following command:

 ```bash